rashidwassan/today-i-learned/information-security/information-security.md

-Section 1
+# Information Security

-Introduction
+## Introduction

-Three objectives of IT Security:
+### Three objectives of IT Security:
-Confidentiality
+- Confidentiality
-Integrity
+- Integrity
-Availability
+- Availability

-Three Foundations of IT Security
+### Three Foundations of IT Security
-People
+- People
-Processes
+- Processes
-Technology
+- Technology

 Section 3